Baščaršija

 Honest answers from a local Sarajevo guide — booking, meeting points, what to expect, and practical tips for your visit.

-We start at Sebilj Fountain, Baščaršija in Baščaršija — the heart of Ottoman Sarajevo.
+The tour starts at our agency office in the heart of Sarajevo’s Old Town, just a few steps from Baščaršija.
 There will be a Bosnian flag and the guide will have a yellow umbrella as a sign of recognition.
 Arrive five minutes early so the group can set off together.

 Comfortable shoes for cobblestones, a light jacket (evenings cool down), and water in summer.
-Sarajevo is walkable year-round — layers beat one heavy coat.
+Sarajevo is walkable year-round.

-Absolutely — update or cancel through your confirmation link.
-Preferably give us a few hours’ notice so we can adjust group size for other guests.
+Absolutely, update or cancel through your confirmation link.
+Preferably give us a few hours’ notice.

-Baščaršija hides courtyards, stories, and coffee houses you will not find on a map.
-Adis is born and raised here — you get context, humour, and honest recommendations, not a scripted script.
+Sarajevo hides courtyards, stories, and gems you will not find on a map.
+I'm born and raised here, you get context, humour, and honest recommendations, not a script.

 Reviews